 Your doctor or nurse will perform the blood test when your baby is about 24 hours old.
 They will prick your baby’s heel to collect a few drops of blood.
 The blood gets sent to a lab to screen for metabolic disorders.
 The specific disorders it tests for vary by state.
 You can decide what disorders to include in your baby’s screening.
 Some of them may have added costs.

-Most labs process the blood test within several days and send results to the doctor.
+Most labs process the blood test within several days, though it may take several weeks until your doctor receives the results.
 Follow up with your doctor if you don’t hear back.
 Review the results with your doctor in person, if possible.
 Make sure you understand all the results before you leave.

 If your baby is diagnosed with a metabolic disorder, talk to your doctor about options.
 Some disorders have proven treatment programs to help prevent or reduce symptoms.
 These can include restricted diets, supplements, and lifestyle changes.
 Another option is to monitor your baby’s condition for symptoms and changes.